S3N4T0R-0X0/APT29-Adversary-Simulation/README.md

 ## The first stage (delivery technique)

-First the attackers created DOCX file includes a Hyperlink that leads to downloading further HTML (HTML smuggling file) The advantage of the hyperlink is that it does not appear in texts, and this is exactly what the attackers wanted to exploit
+First the attackers created DOCX file includes a Hyperlink that leads to downloading further HTML (HTML smuggling file) The advantage of the hyperlink is that it does not appear in texts, and this is exactly what the attackers wanted to exploit.

 ![Screenshot from 2024-03-01 19-18-51](https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation/assets/121706460/bb984b9c-5367-4fb2-9efc-3be7c098ec46)